 According to the lawsuit, the 3M Combat Arms Earplugs were too short to properly fit into all soldiers’ ears.
 Therefore, they would gradually loosen while worn and no longer provide the protection they were created for.
 Between 2003 and 2015, these earplugs were sold to the U.S. military and used by its members.
 3M did not disclose the defect to the government, even though they allegedly had known about it since the year 2000.

 The lawsuit was settled in 2018, but thousands of service members and veterans are left with potential hearing damage from the defective 3M earplugs.
 The need for military-standard earplugs should not be taken lightly, as hearing loss can affect a person’s entire life and is one of the biggest insurance claims made by veterans.
-If you or a loved one was affected by the 3M earplugs defect, you need a good 3M Combat Arms Earplugs Lawsuit lawyer you can help you seek financial recovery.
+If you or a loved one were affected by the 3M earplugs defect, you need a good 3M Combat Arms Earplugs Lawsuit lawyer you can help you seek financial recovery.

 Were You Affected By the 3M Combat Arms Earplugs Defect?